 Internship Agreement Forms

 ⇒Scanned copies of Internship documents must be submitted prior to the semester starting (or continuing) an Internship experience.
-Dr. Tracy Calley will email interns with due dates for these documents.
-The first day of class, the student intern will need to provide original copies of all documents to their assigned University Supervisor.
+Dr. Tracy Chiles will email interns with due dates each semester for these documents.
+Each University Professor will let interns know whether original copies of documents will be required.